Review 6: Harry Potter and the Half-Blood Prince

 The special effects are stunning, the production design is fantastic the costumes are gorgeous, the make is rich, the sound effects are great and theirs a big shock surprise at the end.

-Once again there's great acting, Daniel Radcliffe is becoming a adult now he's not the little boy we met 8 years ago.
-Harry is in the process of become an adult; he must leave behind his childish ways, and deal with such possibilities as defeat and death.
+The acting is spectacular, Daniel Radcliffe Harry is becoming an adult now he's not the little boy we met 8 years ago.
+He must leave behind his childish ways, and deal with such possibilities as defeat and death.
 Life for Harry has taken on darker tones and more urgent responsibilities.
-His mission is to prevent Voldermort from exercising rule over the Muggles
+His mission is to prevent Voldermort from exercising rule over the Muggles.

 Rupert Grint gives possibly his funniest performance as Ron